-The book is full of interesting facts and anecdotes underlining why Wales have failed to fulfil their potential as a football nation.
-The author notes the contribution of great players who will revive many memories for the reader, such as Ivor Allchurch, Trevor Ford, Alf Sherwood, Jack Kelsey, John Charles, Roy Paul, Cliff Jones, Wyn Davies, Joey Jones, John Toshack, George Berry, Brian Flynn, John Mahoney, Mickey Thomas, Leighton James, John Hartson, Ryan Giggs, Mike England, Terry Yorath, Dai Davies, Ian Rush, Gary Speed, Craig Bellamy and Mark Hughes to name but a few.
+The book is full of interesting facts and also some anecdotes underlining why Wales have failed to fulfil their potential as a football nation.
+The author notes the contribution of great players who will revive many memories for the reader, such as Ivor Allchurch, Trevor Ford, Alf Sherwood, Jack Kelsey, John Charles, Roy Paul, Cliff Jones, Wyn Davies, Joey Jones, John Toshack, George Berry, Brian Flynn, John Mahoney, Mickey Thomas, Leighton James, John Hartson, Ryan Giggs, Mike England, Terry Yorath, Dai Davies, Ian Rush, Gary Speed, Craig Bellamy and Mark Hughes.
+To name but a few.

 The Injustice of Anfield

 One of the players who received rough treatment that day was John Mahoney who played for Crewe Alexander.
-He became the “Ray Gravell” of the Welsh football team, learning to speak Welsh and playing tapes of Welsh choirs singing Welsh hymns on the way to internationals.
-He said, “I feel deeply about playing for Wales and, as a person, I care about Welsh causes and the Welsh language”.
+He became the “Ray Gravell” of the Welsh football team.
+Learning to speak Welsh and playing tapes of Welsh choirs singing Welsh hymns on the way to internationals.
+He said, “I feel deeply about playing for Wales.
+As a person, I care about Welsh causes and the Welsh language”.
 Readers should note the protest by Mahoney, Yorath and others when the FA refused to play “Hen Wlad Fy Nhadau” at Wembley in 1977 the day Wales went on to beat England.